sqlc-dev/sqlc/docs/reference/config.md

 app_id      -> AppID
 ```

-If you're not happy with a field's generated name, use the `rename` dictionary
+If you're not happy with a field's generated name, use the `rename` mapping
 to pick a new name.
 The keys are column names and the values are the struct
 field name to use.